Check out my Frequently Asked Questions!

 How did you get started writing?

 I was a stay at home mom raising my twins and I was about to lose my mind from boredom.
 I needed a creative outlet.
 So I wrote The Iron Butterfly and it’s sequel.
 Then, I wrote UnEnchanted and I began my fourth project Underland.
-In total, I had written almost four whole books before I even thought about self publishing.
+In total, I had written almost four whole books before I even thought about publishing.

 Is the Iron Butterfly Series finished?